Victoria School of the Arts: Theatre

 Each year, a selection of work is performed at the school in the Eva O. Howard Theatre.
 Usually, two larger productions (one musical, one play) are featured as "Main Stage" shows.
 These plays or musicals are the largest events in the arts season at Victoria School.
 Large casts and week-long runs allow students to perform on the main stage in big productions, and satisfy the course requirements for either Theatre Performance 15, 25 and 35 or Musical Theatre 15, 25 and 35.

 In-timetable theatre courses are also offered: Drama 10, 20 and 30 are available to students with little to no dramatic experience, while Advanced Acting 15, 25 and 35 require an initial audition or a program recommendation.
 At the junior high level, Drama 7, 8 and 9 are also offered as options.

-Main Stage performances

-Each performance has different grade-level restrictions, with one per year typically being open to senior high (grades 10–12) students and one open to secondary (grades 7–12) students, with occasional performances only open to junior high (grades 7–9) students or students in grades 4–12.

-Students are chosen for roles through a group audition process held in September every year in which every show in the season is cast.
-The cast lists for every ensemble throughout the year are posted in the last week of September.

-Students are also able to gain experience in Technical Theatre by participating in the Main Stage Shows, with opportunities in lighting, sound, set, costume and makeup design, along with opportunities to act as Stage Manager and Assistant Stage Manager.

-List of Main Stage performances

-Note: plays without a link may be devised creations.

 Visual Arts

 Design and New Media

 Victoria School offers unique courses in the study of Design, Digital Arts, and New Media.
 Courses available at Victoria at the senior high level include Applied Graphic Arts 15, 25 and 35, Photography 15, 25 and 35, Audio 15, 25 and 35, Animation 25 and 35, and Film & Media Arts 15, 25 and 35.
 Animation courses require Applied Graphic Arts 15 as a prerequisite.
 In addition, Visual Communications 7, 8 and 9 are also options available for junior high students.